In

 activity perhaps spanning thousands of years.
 In broad terms,

-in the biosphere.
-For those that subscribe to the theory of
+biomass in the biosphere.
+For those that subscribe to the

-of the earth, rendering the biosphere habitable for all other
+homeostasis of the earth, rendering the biosphere habitable

 life.
 They maintain and recycle the atomic ingredients upon